-Projects that have not yet been funded (whether submitted in a previous request year or not) will be prioritized according to the criteria and scoring process outlined below and in Appendix C. These projects will come after COPs and continuation projects on the CCHE's priority list.
+Projects that have not yet been funded (whether submitted in a previous request year or not) will be prioritized according to the criteria and scoring process outlined below and in Appendix C (CC/CR) and Appendix D (IT).
+These projects will come after COPs and continuation projects on the CCHE's priority list.

-The review criteria below apply to capital construction and capital renewal project requests.
-Each capital construction/capital renewal project request will be evaluated by CDHE staff per the CCHE criteria below as to the level of applicability and ranked accordingly on CCHE's recommended project list to OSPB, CDC, JTC and JBC.
+The review criteria in Appendix C apply to capital construction and capital renewal project requests.
+Each capital construction/capital renewal project request will be evaluated by CDHE staff per the CCHE criteria ranked accordingly on CCHE's recommended project list to OSPB, CDC, and JBC.
+The review criteria in Appendix D apply to capital IT project requests.
+Each capital IT project request will be evaluated by CDHE staff per the CCHE criteria and ranked accordingly on CCHE's recommended project list to OSPB, JTC, and JBC.
+Capital construction/renewal and capital IT will be prioritized on two separate lists.